microsoft/DirectXTK/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Credits

+The _DirectX Tool Kit_ is the work of Shawn Hargreaves and Chuck Walbourn, with contributions from Aaron Rodriguez Hernandez, and Dani Roman.

+Thanks to Adrian Tsai for the geodesic sphere implementation.

+Thanks to Garrett Serack for his help in creating the NuGet packages for DirectX Tool Kit.

+Thanks to Roberto Sonnino for his help with the ``CMO`` and DGSL rendering.

+Thanks to Pete Lewis and Justin Saunders for the normal-mapped and PBR shaders implementation.